 Above all else, it’s very important to understand that all facilities are different and no two forms of care are identical.
 Different programs have different philosophies, different ways of addressing treatment, different approaches to medicine and different specialties.
 Even the length of mental health stay may vary greatly from one facility to the next.

-If you are considering entering a voluntary inpatient mental health program, keep these elements in mind when comparing programs.
+If you or a family member are considering entering a voluntary inpatient mental health program, keep these elements in mind when comparing programs.
 To improve your chances of lasting success, you need to find the right approach for you.

 From strict and traditional to holistic and alternative or a blend of the two, there’s a solution for everyone.
-Feel free to reach out to programs, tour facilities, speak to alumni and do your own research to explore which options are the most appropriate for your mental health needs.
+Please contact mental health services and programs, tour facilities, speak to alumni and do your own research to explore which options are the most appropriate for your mental health needs.